Submitting a job with a memory requirement

 % bswitch long 4940698

-Finding out how much memory a particular queue allows
+Finding out how much memory/run-time a particular queue allows

 To find out how much memory the 'basement' queue allows for a job, you can type:

 You will see a lot of information, including:

 This tells us that the maximum memory (RAM) for a job on the basement queue is 250 Gbyte.

 You will also see the maximum run-time, e.g. for 'yesterday' queue see: